pseiler/helpling/README.md

 ### Other methods to run the bot permanently
 The bot can also be executed via detached screen session.
 Also a simple bsd-style init script should work as expected.
 You can even write your own little management script with ```pgrep``` or similiar.

+# Credits
+* [Joanna Ambroziak](https://www.iconfinder.com/Nielubiewatrobki) for the awesome logo
+* KenDeep for a lot of input